techlahoma/board_meetings/2018/02_february.md

 - [UG committee activity report](https://docs.google.com/document/d/1cLqGgixXaKip_jE4M9kTNpVxqCr54P4Z_bc-MA_gdUw/edit?usp=sharing) (document to review at everyone's convenience)

 ## Action Items
+- To fill the empty Treasurer role:
+  - with no qualified board members willing to serve, we must decide how to fill this needed office.
+  - Confirm again whether or not a qualified boardmember is willing to serve.
+  - If no, Our Options
+    - Vote: Hope Briggs (bookkeeper who offices at StarSpace46 and keeps books for SS46 and many other companies) to both fill the empty board seat AND the Treasurer role.
+WOULD REQUIRE BYLAW CHANGE)
+    - Vote for another current board member to fill the Treasurer role (Kendall Werts, Carmen Long, others?
+If not qualified, would require bylaw update)
+    - Vote: Create a finance committee, then appoint this committee to serve as the Treasurer officer.
+(Finance committee probably a good idea regardless of this approach)
+    - Vote: Hire/secure bookkeeper to fulfil key financial portions of duties.
 - Vote: Amend bylaws to allow any board member to serve as Treasurer (requires 75% vote)
-- To fill the empty Treasurer role:
-  - Vote: Hope Briggs (bookkeeper who offices at StarSpace46 and keeps books for SS46 and many other companies) to both fill the empty board seat AND the Treasurer role
-  - OR
-  - Vote for another current board member to fill the Treasurer role (Kendall Werts, Carmen Long, others?)
 - Vote: Nominees to fill the empty board seat (depending on outcome of Treasurer vote)
 - Vote: Schedule board strategic retreat after we get at least $10k in NEW corporate sponsorships

 ## Proposals
-- Filling the Treasurer officer position (with no qualified board members willing to serve, we must decide how to fill this needed office).
-  - Confirm again whether or not a qualified boardmember is willing to serve.
-  - Some Possible options to consider:
-    - Create a finance committee, then appoint this committee to serve as the Treasurer officer.
-(Finance committee probably a good idea regardless of this approach)
-    - Change the Policies surrounding Treasurer officer qualifications to allow new board member to serve as Treasurer.
-    - Hire/secure bookkeeper to fulfil key financial portions of duties.
 - [Board retreat for strategic planning](https://docs.google.com/document/d/1SmGH7bqBPcwpEz3zCQ-Lwg7bOhPA8i0iWtp1O-to0vE/edit?usp=sharing)
 - Discuss action plan for committee goals
 - Creating Women Who Code Tulsa as a workshop since it has interested funders.